-As with every aspect of relationship marketing, creating a great loyalty program starts with knowing what your customers want and what they want to do in order to get it (oftentimes this is simply buying more of your products, which is great!).
+As with every aspect of relationship marketing, creating a great loyalty program starts with knowing what your customers want and what they want to do in order to get it.
+Oftentimes this is simply buying more of your products.

 Here’s a quick 3-step rundown of how to angle any loyalty program toward customers’ needs:

 - Find a desirable outcome.
 Customers won’t commit to a program if the reward isn’t worthwhile.
 Additional access or bonuses for your product may be the way to go, but in many cases free stuff works best.

 - Find an action they will regularly commit to.
 Dropbox found that customers were very willing to refer other users for additional space.
 For other businesses, simply purchasing the product or service will be enough (i.e., rewarded for buying something they already want).

 - Make sure this system aligns with your business.
 With business goals in mind, the loyalty program should be crafted around your business’ modus operandi.